gtt-project/redmine_text_blocks/README.md

 After restarting Redmine, you should be able to see the Redmine Text Blocks plugin in the Plugins page.

-More information on installing (and uninstalling) Redmine plugins can be found here: http://www.redmine.org/wiki/redmine/Plugins
+More information on installing (and uninstalling) Redmine plugins can be found in [Redmine Plugins](http://www.redmine.org/wiki/redmine/Plugins) documentation.

 ## How to use